ivard/irma_mno_server/README.md

 The server needs a running and correctly configured [API server](https://github.com/credentials/irma_api_server) instance to do the credential issuing.
 The URL and credentials for this API server can be configured using a json file at `src/main/resources/config.json`.
 In the same directory a sample configuration file called `config.sample.json` is included, showing all options, their defaults, and what they mean.

+To be able to also process portaits of older passport types the image tool GraphicsMagick (http://www.graphicsmagick.org/download.html) is required.
+Without this tool the application will only support passports with BMP images.
+The tool must be accessible from PATH.
+In Debian/Ubuntu GrahpicsMagick can be installed via:

+    sudo apt-get install python-software-properties
+    sudo apt-get install software-properties-common
+    sudo add-apt-repository ppa:rwky/graphicsmagick
+    sudo apt-get update
+    sudo apt-get install graphicsmagick

 ## Running the server

 The gradle build file should take care the dependencies.
 To run the server in development mode simply call: